 Candidates will be assessed for eligibility by the School of Nursing and Midwifery prior to acceptance for the course.
-Students may then seek secondment from Health Boards.
+Students may then seek sponsorship from Health Boards.

-- (a) Professional education and experience; RGN and RM, with a minimum of one year's post-registration nursing experience, which must have been within the past three years. - (b) Evidence of recent study (general and/or professional).
+- (a) Professional education, RGN and RM. - (b) Candidates must be registered with An Bord Altranais - (c) Post-registration nursing or midwifery experience.
+This must include a minimum of one year's full-time (or equivalent) continuous management of patient/client care at ward/community level.
+Experience must have been within the previous three years: RGN and RM, with a minimum of one year's post-registration nursing experience, which must have been within the past three years. - (d) Evidence of recent study (general and/or professional).
+Ideally this study should be assessed/accredited by a recognised academic institution.